Associate Professor Cecilia Gonzalez Tokman

 Cecilia is an expert in the field of random dynamical systems (RDS).
 Along with collaborators, she has developed a framework for the study of transport in RDS, relying on the so-called Lyapunov–Oseledets spectrum.
 Her key contributions include the development of tools and algorithms to (i) approximate coherent structures and Lyapunov exponents, (ii) establish limit laws and quantify fluctuations, (iii) develop a thermodynamic formalism and (iv) optimise mixing.
 Her work also includes significant advances on data assimilation, metastable and dynamical systems.

-Cecilia has received significant research funding from the Australian Research Council, including a 2016 Discovery Early Career Researcher Award (DECRA) a 2018 ARC DP and a 2022 ARC DP as lead CI.
-She has led or co-led competitive applications for conference funding (20-60 participants), including a 2023 MATRIX Workshop, co-funded by the MATRIX-Simons Collaborative Fund, an Australian Mathematical Sciences Institute (AMSI) funded Mathsfest Workshop (ANU, 2016), a Banff International Research Station Workshop (Canada, 2015) and a BIRS-CMO Workshop (Mexico, 2018).
+Cecilia has received significant research funding from the Australian Research Council, including a 2016 Discovery Early Career Researcher Award (DECRA), ARC DPs in 2018 and 2022, and a 2024 ARC Future Fellowship.
+She has led or co-led competitive applications for conference funding (20-60 participants), including 2023 & 2026 MATRIX Workshops, co-funded by the MATRIX-Simons Collaborative Fund, an Australian Mathematical Sciences Institute (AMSI) funded Mathsfest Workshop (ANU, 2016), a Banff International Research Station Workshop (Canada, 2015) and a BIRS-CMO Workshop (Mexico, 2018).

-Cecilia has delivered over a hundred invited lectures, seminars and colloquia in almost twenty countries, including invited/keynote addresses at the ANZIAM 2023 annual conference, 2014 International Workshop Set Oriented Numerics (U Canterbury, NZ), 2017 Workshop Ergodic Theory, Algorithms & Rigorous Computations (U Warwick, UK), 2017 EMALCA (Latin-American & Caribbean Math School, Mexico) and participation at invitation-only workshops at AIM (USA), BIRS (Canada), Bernoulli Center (Switzerland), CMO (Mexico), CIRM (France), Centro De Giorgi (Italy), Lorentz Center (Netherlands) and MATRIX (Australia).
+Cecilia has been invited to deliver over a hundred invited lectures, seminars and colloquia in almost twenty countries, including invited/keynote addresses at 2026 Dynamics Days Europe (Lisbon), 2025 SIAM Conference on Applications of Dynamical Systems (Denver), 2025 AustMS annual conference (LaTrobe University, AU), ANZIAM 2023 annual conference (Cairns, AU), 2014 International Workshop Set Oriented Numerics (University of Canterbury, NZ), 2017 Workshop Ergodic Theory, Algorithms & Rigorous Computations (U Warwick, UK), 2017 EMALCA (Latin-American & Caribbean Math School, Mexico); and to participate at invitation-only workshops at AIM, Brin MRC, NITMB (USA), BIRS (Canada), Bernoulli Center (Switzerland), CMO (Mexico), CIRM (France), Centro De Giorgi (Italy), Isaac Newton Institute (UK), Lorentz Center (Netherlands) and MATRIX (Australia).